 It’s hard to answer the question: how do we fix this?
 Mostly, at this point, we can’t.
 But by making people aware of what’s been lost and what’s at risk, we might begin to make some incremental changes before more things vanish.
 I believe that great music will endure no matter how shitty it sounds, but just as we associate the 1920s with crackly 78s on hand-cranked victrolas, I would hate for people in 100 years to associate our present era with lossy digital files played through cheap white earbuds.
 It doesn’t need to.
 It shouldn’t have to.
 But making certain that when we say “I want to hear that again,” we actually can hear that again--it’s never simple.

 Andy Zax is a Grammy-nominated music producer specializing in archival releases and reissues.
-Sometimes disguised as the mysterious @Discographies, his writing has appeared in Rolling Stone, The New Yorker, The Oxford American, The Daily, Yeti, Exact Change and on Twitter; the Village Voice hailed him as its music critic of the year in 2010, and received an ASCAP Deems Taylor award in 2014.
+Sometimes disguised as the mysterious @Discographies, his writing has appeared in Rolling Stone, The New Yorker, The Oxford American, The Daily, Yeti, Exact Change and on Twitter; the Village Voice hailed him as its music critic of the year in 2010, and he received an ASCAP Deems Taylor award in 2014.
 In 2019, he completed a full-length reconstruction/restoration of all of the audio from the original Woodstock festival in 1969.
 He lives in Los Angeles.